Clipping Improves Adam-Norm and AdaGrad-Norm when the Noise Is Heavy-Tailed: Introduction

 In the attempt to explain the later phenomenon, \citet{zhang2020adaptive} consider the noise distribution in the stochastic gradients appearing in the pre-training of the BERT model \citep{devlin2019bert} and show that (i) the gradient noise is heavy-tailed in this case, (ii) \algname{Adam} significantly outperforms \algname{SGD} (with momentum), (iii) \algname{Clip-SGD} \citep{pascanu2013difficulty} also converges better than \algname{SGD} for such problems, and (iv) \algname{Clip-SGD} is provably convergent (in-expectation) when the noise has bounded $\alpha$-th moment for some $\alpha \in (1,2]$ while \algname{SGD} can diverge for $\alpha < 2$.
 Moreover, gradient clipping also plays a central role in the recent advances on the \emph{high-probability convergence} of stochastic methods under the heavy-tailed noise \citep{gorbunov2020stochastic, cutkosky2021high, sadiev2023high, nguyen2023improved}.
 Taking into account the similarities between \algname{Adam} and \algname{Clip-SGD} (the former one can be seen as \algname{Clip-SGD} with momentum and iteration-dependent clipping level), one can conjecture that \algname{Adam} enjoys good theoretical high-probability convergence when the gradient noise is heavy-tailed.
 If this was true, it would be perfectly aligned with the observations from \citep{zhang2020adaptive} about the connection between the noise in the gradients and \algname{Adam}'s performance.
+Moreover, some recent works show that \algname{AdaGrad}/\algname{Adam} have provable convergence under generalized smoothness assumptions \citep{faw2023beyond, wang2023convergence, li2023convergence, wang2024provable}.
+Since \algname{Clip-SGD} has similar convergence properties and since some authors explicitly mention that in this regard \algname{Adam} and \algname{Clip-SGD} are similar\footnote{\citet{pan2023toward} write in the abstract: \emph{``We conclude that the sharpness reduction effect of adaptive coordinate-wise scaling is the reason for Adam’s success in practice.''} In addition, \citet{zhou2020towards} mention in the discussion of the related work: \emph{``... adaptation in ADAM provides a clipping effect.''} }, it is natural to conjecture that clipping is not needed in \algname{Adam}/\algname{AdaGrad}.